bootdotdev/blog/content/golang/golang-for-loop.md

   - /img/800/gopher-on-a-loopy.png.webp
 ---

 For loops are a programmer's best friend!
 They allow us execute blocks of code repeatedly and iterate over collections of items.
 In Go, there are several different ways to write one.
-Read on to see all of the various options.

 ## #1 The standard 3-component loop